-The two RV Gypsies on the suspension bridge at
+on the suspension bridge at

-Royal Gorge Park in Canon, ColoradO
+Royal Gorge Park in Canon, Colorado

-and learned some history about David Kirke
+where they learned some history about David Kirke

 - Page 2 of 4 - The Suspension Bridge |